snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 ```
 docker run --rm --env-file /path/to/env/file/configs.env -it snowplow/fractribution
 ```
-The output of the fractribution analysis will be built into the same schema as your dbt models in your data warehouse.
+The output of the fractribution analysis will be built into the schema specified in your connection parameters.
 The table will be called report_table.

 {{% /tab %}}
 {{% tab name="Python" %}}